OData/odata.net/test/PerformanceTests/SerializationComparisonsTests/README.md

 | Read throughput (MB/s) | 118.45  |

 It's always important to look at the `Bad responses` metric before making any conclusions from the other stats.
 If Bad responses is 0, it means all requests were successful (i.e. 2xx response codes).
 If it's non-zero, it means there were failed requests.
 Common causes of failed requests include passing an unknown writer to the `--variable writer=...` variable and flooding the server with more requests than it can handle.
-To mitigate against the latter, you can try to limit the load on the server by setting limit the number of concurrent connections and/or the max request rate (number of requests per second).
+To mitigate against the latter, you can try to limit the load on the server by limiting the number of concurrent connections and/or the max request rate (number of requests per second).
 Different servers can handle different capacities, so may need to play around with different values until you find the highest load that results in 0 bad responses.

 The following command limits the number of concurrent connections to 128 and the request rate to 200 requets/s.